smartcatdev/support-system/readme.txt

 - Re-styled the admin page to look more WP native
 - Added all the Google Fonts to the font options
 - Added a shortcode **[support-login]** that displays a login form for the support system

+= 1.4.1 =
+- Bug fix with logo in navbar

 = 1.4.0 =
 - Added Email Piping & Guest Tickets add-on